abhisheks802/demo-netflix/README.md

 # demo-netflix
-Thhis is just the front page and login page of Netflix..If you select Sign in..It directs you to the login page.<br>
+This is just the front page and login page of Netflix..If you select Sign in..It directs you to the login page.<br>
 https://abhisheks802.github.io/demo-netflix/rootfolder/index.html